-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 (a) Employees presently employed on permanent shifts will not be rotated without their consent except for the purposes of instructions, emergencies or when regular employees on other shifts are not available.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours off are to be scheduled following nights when rotating to a new shift, or unless agreed upon by mutual consent. - 15.15 (a) All employees will be required to rotate over two (2) shifts whenever necessary.
+An employee requesting permanent shifts (days, evenings or nights) may be granted such request.
+Such request shall not be unreasonably denied and shall be subject to the following provisions. - (b) Employees working on a permanent evening or night shift at their request must be available to work at least ten (10) shifts in any calendar year on the day shift for the purpose of updating skills, attending inservice programs or for any other instructional or educational purposes.
+The Employer agrees that such shifts will be arranged in consultation with the employee.